 In the event the cementing unit with associated systems shall function as a replacement unit for the drilling fluid system, it shall have sufficient capacity and working pressure to be able to control the well pressure at all times.

-Equipment for completion and controlled well flow
+Equipment for completion and well flow

-Equipment in the well and on the surface shall be designed to safeguard controlled flowrates, cf. Section 12.
+Equipment in the well and on the surface shall be designed to safeguard controlled flow during production, injection and well testing, cf. Section 12.